-A regional family lawyer says she is effectively subsidising the federal government to provide legal services to vulnerable families, and warns the system is unsustainable if tonight's federal budget fails to deliver a significant funding boost to Legal Aid NSW.
+A regional family lawyer who says she is effectively subsidising the federal government to provide legal services to vulnerable families has had her fears confirmed, after Tuesday night's federal budget failed to deliver a significant funding boost to Legal Aid NSW.

 “Legal aid commissions form an indispensable part of the nation’s justice system, ensuring that the rule of law can extend to all Australians no matter their level of income, location or background,” MacSweeney said.

 Kymberlei Goodacre, Principal Solicitor of Coffs Law Co and President of Clarence River & Coffs Harbour Law Society, knows that reality intimately.
-On the day she spoke to LSJ Online, she had to turn away five clients, which she says is routine.
+On the day she spoke to LSJ Online (a day out from the budget), she had to turn away five clients, which she says is routine.

 “It’s not unusual for me to get five to seven calls every day trying to find a practitioner that will do legal aid work,” she said.
 “And I do legal aid work, but at the moment I’m at full capacity.”